sunilkvasu/install_elk/README.md

 https://www.youtube.com/channel/UCbbDemaGCFF8QQCps6pGiQg

-Title: Install and configure ELK on RHEL/CentOS 7
+Install and configure ELK on RHEL/CentOS 7
+=
 This playbook will do the following:
 --> Install and configure ELK stack based on the inventory